Speed, dilation, and density are governed by the neuroendocrine system.

 Speed and density must both increase in order to move forward in time.
 Speed is a prerequisite for density and density is a prerequisite for speed.
+We toggle forward.

 Melatonin is the chemical signal for darkness and density; DMT is the chemical signal for daylight and speed.